Affordable financing for clean energy

 World oil prices have never recovered from their collapse in 2014.
 Without new state revenues, Alaska’s ability to continue to grant fund renewable energy and energy efficiency programs and projects has effectively ended, with no significant legislative appropriations for clean energy since 2017.

 Instead of relying on grants, many other jurisdictions are successfully using modest amounts of government funding to leverage private financing for energy efficiency and renewable energy projects through what are known as “green banks.”
-These innovative finance institutions wring the risk out of clean energy lending for private banks, drawing them into loans they would not otherwise participate in.
-By offering credit enhancements such as loan-loss reserve accounts to private lenders, green banks are able to design loan programs with much lower interest rates and longer repayment periods, allowing borrowers to save more on their energy bills than their monthly loan payment.
+These innovative finance institutions can offer credit enhancements such as loan-loss reserve accounts to private lenders.
+Green banks are able to design loan programs with much lower interest rates and longer repayment periods, allowing borrowers to save more on their energy bills than their monthly loan payment.

 Our efforts